 2. Netflix Target Market

-They continuously conduct research on their audience and meticulously provide them with what they want.
+They continuously research their audience and meticulously provide them with what they want.
 From mail-in DVD rentals to a behemoth online streaming service, Netflix has notoriously leaned into its audience and pivoted when needed.

-And in doing so, they let word of mouth marketing, fuel their sales.
+And in doing so, they let word-of-mouth marketing, fuel their sales.

 3. Lego Target Market